AlgoNode/algorand-node-running/README.md

 Participation Nodes are the core of consensus, by securing the network in a decentralised way.
 These nodes are responsible for proposing blocks, valdating transactions, and voting on blocks proposed by other nodes.
-Requirements are a lot lower as the VRF they run is light on resources, and they only need to keep a record of the last 1000 blocks.
+Hardware requirements are a lot lower than Relay Nodes as the VRF they run is light on resources, and they only need to keep a record of the last 1000 blocks.
-These nodes host the participation keys for an account that has Algo staked.
+These nodes host the participation keys for an account that has Algo staked, as the VRF lottery is weighted based on the amount an account has online (staked).

 ### Archival Node

 Archive nodes store the entire history of the blockchain (all transactions ever made) for anyone who needs it.
-This acts as a backup for the network and allows users to see past activity.
+This acts as a backup for the network and allows users to see past activity, typically relay nodes are also archival nodes.

 ### Indexer

-Indexers take the massive amount of blockchain data (stored by archival nodes) and organise it for easier searching (such as a Postgres database).
+Indexers take the massive amount of blockchain data (stored by archival nodes) and organise it in a database such as Postgres.
-This allows applications (eg: Blockchain explorers such as [allo.info](https://allo.info)) to query the database, and present it to you in a readable / human friendly format.
+This allows applications (eg: Blockchain explorers such as [allo.info](https://allo.info)) to query the database, and present blockchain data to you in a readable / human friendly format.

 ## Installing